Melih199/VR_4_Robotics/README.md

 rosrun airsim_tutorial_pkgs d-flight.py
 rviz
 ```
-- Open the QGroundControl agin, upload the plan file to the drone and start the mission.
+- Open the QGroundControl again, upload the plan file to the drone, and start the mission.

 - WELL DONE!!
-- You can watch the video of the project below.
+- You can watch the video of our project below.
 [![Project video](https://github.com/Melih199/VR_4_Robotics/assets/58879182/5b2c95f0-ff8e-4a8a-8dcd-cfb5abb3b263)](https://www.youtube.com/watch?v=VRSgiM8ewTc)